madMAx43v3r/mmx-node/docs/src/content/docs/faq/node.md

 Can look at block height as the 'public facing' height, while VDF height is an 'internal clock' height.

+One example of VDF height usage is FARMER / PROOF tab.
+You submit proofs that passed plot filter to an VDF height.
+Block height is unknown at this point.
+It will depend on potential non-TX blocks before it becomes a block in chain.
+If your proof [was best](../../../faq/node/#a-plot-with-lower-score-won-the-block), it will be listed with block height under FARMER / BLOCKS tab.
+Can be tricky to correlate at times.

 [Time Calculator](../../../tools/time-calculator/) can help show the relation, and lookup or estimate time and date for heights.

 ### Warning when using mmx CLI command